Long-Beach-Nonprofit-Guide/docs/docs/choosing-a-name.md

 1. **Reserve name:** Once I had chosen a name that was available, I reserved the name with the California Secretary of State.
 This involved submitting a Name Reservation Request form and paying a fee.
 The name reservation was valid for 60 days, during which time I needed to file the articles of incorporation with the Secretary of State.
 I wanted to reserve the name first so that I could draft the organization documents with the name in mind, and get them approved by the board during the initial board meeting **before** filing the articles of incorporation.
 This would ensure that the name was approved by the board and that I would not have to amend the articles of incorporation later.

+## Outcomes

+An available name for the organization that is reserved with the California Secretary of State.

 ## Cost

 | Item | Cost |